elnopintan/actjs/README.md

 If listen returns any other data, the actor will end its execution.

 To create a new actor, use spawn function:

     (def hello (act/spawn (HelloWorld.)))

 To send a message to an actor user send! function

     (send!
 "Nacho" hello)

-For a more detailed example look in An [examples](https://github.com/elnopintan/actjs/tree/master/examples) folder.
+Look [examples](https://github.com/elnopintan/actjs/tree/master/examples) for more detailed info.

 ## License